A common question many parents ask is: “At what age their child should be tying their own shoelaces?”

 The following article has been written by our experienced Allied Health therapists and offers practical strategies for assisting children with this important developmental stage.

 A variety of factors influence a child’s capacity to tie their shoes, including: exposure, hand dominance, attention, concentration and fine motor development.
 The table below provides approximate age guidelines for the stages of shoelace tying:

 |Ties a knot||4 years|

 It can be difficult to teach an unmotivated child to tie their shoelaces.
 Try to keep it fun and practise for short periods of time throughout the day.
 If your child is really struggling to tie their laces, focus on activities that develop their fine motor skills before progressing to the more complex task of tying laces.

-Complete play activities by first using both hands together, then progress to use hands separately to perform different movements.
+- Completing play activities by first using both hands together, then progressing to use using hands separately to perform different movements.
 For example, catching balls, rolling play doh, tearing paper, pouring, drawing, threading.
 This is important as when tying shoe laces one hand is often holding the lace while the other hand is performing a different movement such as making a bunny ear.

-Many children find it difficult to tie their shoelaces, so the following helpful hints may be useful.
+Many children find it difficult to tie their shoelaces, so the following shoe lace tying tips may be useful.
 You may also like to speak to an Occupational Therapist or your Key Worker for further assistance.